Applications for the 2015 class will be available October 2014

 City of Winston-Salem University gives citizens a better understanding of city government, including the responsibilities of various city departments and the city’s role in the community.

 Students are chosen through an application process.
 Class size is limited.
 It is a FREE, 12-week course which meets once a week on Thursdays from 6 to 9 p.m.
 Classes are held at City Hall and various other locations.
-The class is currently in session.
+The 2015 session runs January 29 - April 20.